thuongtuandang/renting_prediction/README.md

 The project is organized as follows:

-- data: you can download the data from kaggle and put it in.
+- data: you can download the data from kaggle and put it in the folder.
 After running Notebooks/EDA_NoTextModels, we will have clean dataset divided into three parts: train, validation and test.

 - Notebooks: this folder contains 3 notebook files:
     - EDA_NoTextModels: this notebook is to